evanplaice/evanplaice/FreeCodeCamp/README.md

 For a bit of fun and practice

-## Projects
+## Responsive Web Design Certification

 1. Build A Tribute Page
-2. Build A Personal Profile Webpage
+2. Build A Survey Form
-3. Build A Random Quote Machine
+3. Build A Product Landing Page
-4. Show the Local Weather
-5. Build A Wikipedia Viewer
-6. Use The Twitch.tv JSON API
-7. Build A JavaScript Calculator
+4. Build A Technical Documentation Page
-9. Build A Pomodoro Clock
+5. Build A Personal Portfolio Webpage

-## Snippets

--